Use tasks to efficiently organize and manage property operations, including housekeeping, maintenance, check-ins, and other operational activities.

 8. Click Save.

-Edit or delete an auto-task template
+Edit or delete a task template

 Follow the steps below to edit or delete a task template.

-Step by step:
+Step by step

 1. Sign in to your Guesty account.